 Learners are asked to share their new probability estimates.
 Most learners select the class median or class mode as their new estimate.
 We estimate that a “Pig Out” is rolled one time in every five rolls.
 Of course, differences in desktops, and the very nature of the experiment may produce varying results.

 The important concept in this activity is that one cannot simply count outcomes for every object and assign a theoretical probability to any given outcome.
 By exploring objects that cannot be assigned theoretical probabilities, learners seem to have a greater understanding of when a theoretical probability can be assigned.
 Furthermore, learners recognize the need to generate data in order to obtain experimental probabilities

 The exploration did not end there for us.
 We found several websites dedicated to Pass the Pigs.
 They contained online versions of the game and data collected in secondary classrooms.
 We used the data to update our experimental probabilities and look at new questions.

+Sadly, the websites we found are no longer, but Wikipedia has data on rolling a single pig 11,954 times.
+Maybe you could use these to collect your own data to answer your own questions.
 For example, in order to win the game, you want to know when to pass the pigs.
 Therefore, the next question we asked was, "How long until we "Pig Out"?
 We came up with two ways to answer this question but I bet there are more.